AamuApp/example-calendar/README.md

 This is the simplest possible example that shows how to do single page applications with [Aamu.app](https://aamu.app/).
 In particular, this uses the GraphQL API and the forms feature.

+It looks like this.
+Did I mention it's simple?

 ![image](https://user-images.githubusercontent.com/433707/99201888-d3bee900-27b5-11eb-8ff0-62d2daf9bb66.png)